mkrahal/djapify/README.md

 	```
 	$python manage.py runserver
 	```
-	*NOTE: This is only for testing!
-Production server should be run using a webserver / python engine combination (such as APACHE + wsgi).
+	*Note: This is only for testing!
+Production server should be run using a webserver / python engine combination (such as APACHE + wsgi).*

 ## Deployment